 The pump needs air circulation to keep the motor from overheating, so never cover a pump or plant trees or shrubs near it.
 If the pump motor has air inlets, make sure they are clear of any debris.
-During the offseason when the pump is off, cover the pump and motor to prevent debris from building on it.
+During the off-season when the pump is off, cover the pump and motor to prevent debris from building up on it.

 Our Top Picks

 Just ahead are pool pumps from the most respected manufacturers in the residential pool industry, all considered among the best available.
-The picks were compiled taking into account all of the factors detailed above.
+The picks were compiled taking into account all the factors detailed above.

 If you want a pool pump you can depend on, consider the high-quality construction and features of this Hayward model.
-Its 1.5-horsepower motor is powerful enough to handle large pools, and thanks to a design that enables air to flow through the motor, it runs at cooler temperatures, extending the life of the pump.
+Its 1.5-horsepower motor is powerful enough to handle large swimming pools, and thanks to a design that enables air to flow through the motor, it runs at cooler temperatures, extending the life of the pump.

-A large 110-cubic-inch debris basket allows this pump to hold a significant amount of debris without compromising its pumping power.
+A large 110-cubic-inch strainer basket allows this pump to hold a significant amount of debris without compromising its pumping power.
 A see-through cover lets you assess the basket without removing it, while the hand knobs allow for easy tool-free cover removal.
 This pump is available as a single-speed or more efficient dual-speed model and works with 115- and 230-volt power sources.

-XtremepowerUS offers the efficiency of a multi-speed pump without the high purchase price of a variable-speed model.
-This pump operates at low-speed or high-speed, allowing you to save up to 70 percent over a single-speed pump.
+XtremepowerUS offers the efficiency of a multispeed pump without the high purchase price of a variable-speed model.
+This pump operates at low speed or high speed, allowing you to save up to 70 percent over a single-speed pump.
 It features a powerful 2-horsepower motor capable of handling large pools with a flow rate of up to 5,280 gallons per hour.
 An air-vented motor keeps this pump running quietly.

 Easy-to-install electrical connections make swapping your old unit out with this one a relatively simple DIY task.
-The pump also features an easy-to-access strainer that can be removed and reinstalled with a simple quarter turn.
+The pump also features an easy-to-access strainer that can be removed and reinstalled with a simple quarter-turn.
 A large debris basket means longer periods between pump cleaning, and the strainer’s lid is transparent, so you can see how much debris has been collected before opening it up.
 It requires a 230-volt power supply and uses 2-inch fittings.

-Although you may pay significantly more upfront for this variable-speed pool pump, you’ll see that money pumped back to you in energy savings.
+Although you may pay significantly more up front for this variable-speed pool pump, you’ll see that money pumped back to you in energy savings.
 This Hayward model uses an efficient magnet-enclosed, fan-cooled motor.
 It features a programmable digital control that allows you to optimize the speed settings for eight different times of the day, allowing you to save energy when the pool is not in use.

 When set properly, this pump can save you up to 80 percent in operating costs.
 This pump puts out 1.65 horsepower, making it powerful enough to handle large pools, while its hydraulic design allows for quieter operation than similar-sized pumps.
 It features both 1.5-inch and 2-inch fittings and requires a 230-volt power supply.

-FAQs About Your New Pool Pump
+FAQs About Pool Pumps

 If you’re alarmed by a gurgling noise coming from your pump or want to know how to prime a pump, read on for answers to these and other common pool pump questions.